-The Balance Sheet figures for 31 March 2007 have been adjusted from those included in the Statement of Accounts for 2006-07 accommodate to of Revaluation implementation the Reserve (see accounting policies, page 19).
-The Revaluation Reserve and Capital Adjustment Account replace the Fixed Asset Restatement Account (FARA) and Capital Financing Account (CFA).
+The Balance Sheet figures for 31 March 2007 have been adjusted from those included in the Statement of Accounts for 2006-07 to accommodate the implementation of the Revaluation Reserve (see accounting policies, page 18).
+The Revaluation Reserve and Capital Adjustment Account replace the Fixed Asset Restatement Account (FARA) and Capital

+Financing Account (CFA).
 The credit balances of £1,381 million and £63 million on the FARA and CFA respectively at 31 March 2007 have been written off to the Capital Adjustment Account with a resulting credit balance of £1,444 million.
 The Revaluation Reserve has been included in the Balance Sheet with a zero opening balance.
 The closing balance on the Revaluation Reserve of £53.9 million at 31 March 2008 only shows revaluation gains accumulated since as at 1 April 2007.